travelaudience/go-sx/README.md

 }
 ```

-In some cases it's useful to have a struct field that is ignored by **go-sx**.
+It's also useful in some cases to have a struct field that is ignored by **go-sx**.
 This can be accomplished with the "-" tag.

 ```go
 type orchestra2 struct {